Lino Brocka: Career

 He directed his first film, Wanted: Perfect Mother, based on The Sound of Music and a local comic serial, in 1970.
-It won an award for best screenplay at the 1970 Manila Film Festival.
-Later that year he also won the Citizen's Council for Mass Media's best-director award for the film Santiago!
+It won Best Screenplay at the 1970 Manila Film Festival.
+Later that year, he also won the Citizen's Council for Mass Media's best director award for the film Santiago!

 In 1974, Brocka directed Tinimbang Ka Ngunit Kulang ("You Have Been Weighed and Found Wanting"), which told the story of a teenager growing up in a small town amid its petty and gross injustices.
-It was a box-office success, and earned Brocka another Best Director award, this time from the Filipino Academy of Movie Arts and Sciences (FAMAS).
+It was a box office success and earned Brocka another Best Director award, this time from the Filipino Academy of Movie Arts and Sciences (FAMAS).

-The following year, he directed Maynila sa mga Kuko ng Liwanag ("Manila in the Claws of Light"), which is considered by many critics, including British film critic and historian Derek Malcolm, to be the greatest Philippine film ever made.
-The film tells the allegorical tale of a young provincial named Julio Madiaga who goes to Manila looking for his lost love, Ligaya Paraiso.
-The episodic plot has him careering from one adventure to another until he finally finds Ligaya.
-Much of the film's acclaim is directed towards the excellent cinematography by Mike de Leon, who would later on direct landmark films such as Kisapmata and Batch '81.
-The film won the FAMAS Awards for Best Picture, Best Director, Best Actor, and Best Supporting Actor in 1976.
+The following year, he directed Maynila sa mga Kuko ng Liwanag ("Manila in the Claws of Light"), which is considered by many critics, including British film critic and historian Derek Malcolm, to be the greatest Philippine film ever made and is further acknowledged as the opening film of the golden age.

+The film tells the allegorical tale of a young man from the provinces, Julio Madiaga, who goes to Manila looking for his lost love, Ligaya Paraiso.
+The episodic plot has Julio careering from one adventure to another until he finally finds Ligaya.
+This work provokes dialogue about human rights violations and Marcos' rising autocratic rule through micro-narratives of the country's underclass, dark and cramped metropolitan feel, and seedy and impoverished locations.
+Much of the film's acclaim is for the excellent cinematography by Mike de Leon, who would later on direct landmark films such as Kisapmata and Batch '81.
+The film won the FAMAS Awards for Best Picture, Best Director, Best Actor and Best Supporting Actor in 1976.

-Insiang (1976) was the first Philippine film ever shown at the Cannes Film Festival.
-It was screened in the Directors' Fortnight section of the 1978 Cannes Film Festival.
-It is considered to be one of Brocka's best films — some say his masterpiece.
-The film centers on a young woman named Insiang who lives in the infamous Manila slum area, Tondo.
-It is a Shakespearean tragedy that deals with Insiang's rape by her mother's lover, and her subsequent revenge.
+Insiang (1976) was the first Philippine film shown at the Cannes Film Festival.
+It was screened in the Directors' Fortnight section of the 1978 Cannes Film Festival and is considered one of Brocka's best films — some say his masterpiece.
+The film centers on a young woman named Insiang who lives in the infamous Manila slum in Tondo.
+This Shakespearean tragedy deals with Insiang's rape by her mother's lover and her subsequent revenge.
+Despite first lady Imelda Marcos's criticism of the film, her daughter Imee Marcos who is also Brocka's friend, helped sponsor the film's fundraising premiere.

-The film Jaguar (1979) was nominated for the Palme d'Or at the 1980 Cannes Film Festival, becoming the first Filipino film to compete in the main competition of the festival.
+Jaguar (1979) was nominated for the Palme d'Or at the 1980 Cannes Film Festival, becoming the first Philippine films to compete in the event's main competition section.
 It won Best Picture and Best Director at the 1980 FAMAS Awards.
-It also won five Gawad Urian Awards, including Best Picture and Best Direction.
+It also won five Gawad Urian Awards including Best Picture and Best Direction.